simple-vst3/audio-equalizer/README.md

 ﻿# Audio Equalizer

-## EQ Plugin for music production using JUCE
+## EQ Plugin for music production!

 ### Features:
 - Sliding knobs to modify the tonal quality of audio recordings